 10 Days.
 This route offers a taste of this tiny country's various cultures and landscapes.
 From cosmopolitan Zürich and Geneva to the quaint charms of Luzern and Zermatt to sleepy Lauterbrunnen, this tour gives you a good sense of what's to be seen here.

 2 nights.
 Lauterbrunnen is a gorgeous base from which to explore the Berner Oberland.
 Trek from Interlaken to St. Beatus-Höhlen's natural caverns and hillside pavilion.
-When your feet can't take you any farther, take the funicular from Grindelwald up to picturesque Mürren, a tiny tourist's delight of a town perched on a rocky cliff 5,361 feet up.
+When your feet can't take you any farther, take the funicular from Grindelwald up to picturesque Mürren, a tiny, delightful town perched on a rocky cliff 5,361 feet up.

 2 nights.
 After learning all about the Protestant Reformation that began here, stand in the spray of Geneva's Jet d'Eau, the tallest fountain in Europe.
 Take a cruise on Lac Léman for breathtaking views of Mont Blanc while enjoying a glass of Chasselas, grown next door in the celebrated vineyards of Canton Vaud.

 9 Days.
 This food-intensive itinerary offers aficionados an opportunity to travel from one great dining experience to another, sampling the finest haute gastronomie at one stop, the most authentic regional classics—even the earthiest peasant cuisines—at another.
 Incidental pleasures—wandering in the Alps, for example, or strolling through medieval town centers in Switzerland's greatest cities—can be squeezed in between meals.
 Remember that reservations must be made well in advance.

 Each of the stopovers is accessible by train, though some of the restaurants may require cabs or tram rides; a rental car will give you more flexibility for reaching country inns.